tony-pitchblack/nnfs/README.md

-# nnfs
+# NNFS
-Neural Networks From Scratch
+Basic Neural Networks coding practice using book "Neural Networks From Scratch in Python"